 The best way I’ve found to lose weight and burn body fat is to combine sensible low calorie eating with regular aerobic activity undertaken for three to five hours a week.
 Commit to this, and watch the pounds and inches drop off!

 The aerobic activity you choose to do can be as simple as walking.
 Walking is an excellent option if you don’t have the money to buy, or the room to accommodate, exercise equipment.
 It’s practical; it’s convenient, and all you will need to start is a pair of trainers.
 It is also one of the easiest exercises to do if you’re not athletic.
 Start with twenty to thirty minutes, 3 to 5 times a week, and build from there if you wish to.

 If you want to burn calories without stepping outside your front door, look at investing in some home cardio equipment or a good exercise DVD or two.
 I currently use an elliptical trainer and a Maxi Climber, and I work out to fitness DVDs.
 I love the variety the latter offers.
 My current favorite is Zumba Fitness Exhilarate DVD.
-(Click the previous two links to read product reviews.)
+(Click on either of the previous two links to read a product review.)

 The next thing to consider when formulating a workout for weight loss and toning is which toning exercises to include.
 I’ve tried many muscle toning exercises over the years.
 All worked to a certain extent, but some worked better than others.
 Following is a workout for weight loss and toning at home that works well for me.